ssaunier/ssaunier.github.io/_posts/2013-10-05-leverage-points.markdown

 The system is now a bathtub, and you want to take a bath.
 Your goal is a desired level of water.
 So you plug the faucet and let the water rise until the discrepancy is zero, meaning that the level of water (perceived state) reached your goal.
 If the water rises too much, you can open the drain a little.

-You have two *negative feedback loops* controlling your inflow and outflow.
+You have two *feedback loops* controlling your inflow and outflow.

 **NB:** Both the goal and the feedback connections are **hidden** in your head, an external observer would take a while to figure it out only looking at the system.